Exchange rate regime: Fixed versus floating

-If a country chooses to fix its currency to the U.S. Dollar they achieve exchange rate stability.
-This means anytime they trade with the U.S. there will always be certainty on how their currency will be worth in terms of U.S. Dollars.
-Hong Kong pegged its currency to the U.S. dollar at a rate of approximately 8 to 1.
-Every 1 U.S. dollar will always be worth about 8 Hong Kong dollars unless they change their regime.
-Businesses love this certainty and pegging your currency can often lead to lots of foreign direct investment (FDI).
-Unfortunately, when a country decides to fix their currency they give up monetary autonomy.
-They are not able to set their own exchange rates and the strength/weakness of their currency is fully dependant on the currency they fixed itself to.
+If a country chooses to fix its local currency to that of another country (like the US dollar) they achieve exchange rate stability.
+This means that any time that country trades with the United States or conducts trade denominated in US dollars, there is certainty around how much the local currency will be worth in terms of US dollars.
+Businesses enjoy this certainty and pegging a currency can often lead to foreign direct investment (FDI).
+However, when a country decides to fix their currency they give up monetary autonomy.
+They are not able to set their own exchange rates, and thus the relative strength or weakness of their currency is fully dependent on the strength or weakness of the currency they have chosen to fix their local currency to.

-If a country chooses to be free-floating, like the U.S. dollar, they are monetarily independent however they lose the exchange rate stability that fixed currencies have.
-Notice you can not achieve a that is monetarily independent yet also has an exchange rate stability.
+If a country chooses to be free-floating like the US dollar, they are monetarily independent- however they lose the exchange rate stability that fixed currencies have.
+Notice you can not achieve a currency that is monetarily independent yet also has an exchange rate stability.
 This inability to have both is part of a concept known as the incompatible trinity.
-When deciding upon a currency regime countries can achieve two out of three things.
-Full financial integration, exchange rate stability, or monetary independence.
+When deciding upon a currency regime countries can achieve two out of three things: full financial integration, exchange rate stability, or monetary independence.
 A country can never have a currency that achieves all three.